robenkleene/audio-references/ableton-live/ableton-live-automation.md

 # Ableton Live Automation

+- You can show automation by a control either by changing its value, or by right-clicking the control and choosing `Show Automation`

 ## Turning On

 - `A`: Toggle `Automation` in the arrange view (if this isn't working, it's probably because `Options > Computer MIDI Keyboard` [keyboard icon in upper right] is toggled on, `M` to toggle off)